 - families and individuals in connection with structuring their worldwide investments.

-Prior to joining the firm, Mr. Fishbien practiced tax law at an international law firm in New York where he represented, among others, Mitsubishi UFJ Financial Group in the sale of Union Bank’s U.S. regional bank franchise to U.S. Bancorp (the largest bank M&A deal in 2021), HSBC in the sales of its East and West Coast Retail Branch Network to Citizens Bank and Cathay Bank, respectively, FTX.US in its acquisition of LedgerX, a CFTC-regulated digital currency derivatives exchange, and ConsenSys, a blockchain software company, in its acquisition of JPMorgan's enterprise blockchain platform Quorum, an open-source Ethereum-based platform that enables companies to build customizable blockchain solutions.
+Prior to joining the firm, Mr. Fishbien practiced tax law at an international law firm in New York where he represented, among others, Mitsubishi UFJ Financial Group in the sale of Union Bank’s U.S. regional bank franchise to U.S. Bancorp (the largest bank M&A deal in 2021), HSBC in the sales of its East and West Coast Retail Branch Network to Citizens Bank and Cathay Bank, respectively, and ConsenSys, a blockchain software company, in its acquisition of JPMorgan's enterprise blockchain platform Quorum, an open-source Ethereum-based platform that enables companies to build customizable blockchain solutions.

 During Mr. Fishbien’s time at the University of Michigan Law School, he earned a doctorate degree focusing on U.S. International Tax Law.
 He received three fellowships and spent time in Japan, Germany and Israel doing tax research.
 Mr. Fishbien also attended the prestigious 2016 International and European Tax Moot Court competition where his team won Best Team Brief for the Taxpayer.